NVIDIA/nvcomp/README.md

 ![decompression performance](/doc/DecompressionThroughput.svg)

-## Version 2.1 Release

-This minor release of nvCOMP enhances the low-level interface by adding configuration options, a new error reporting mechanism and functions that calculate the size of the decompressed output.

-nvCOMP 2.1 features new flexible APIs:
-* [**Low-level**](doc/lowlevel_c_quickstart.md) is targeting advanced users —
-  metadata and chunking must be handled outside of nvCOMP, low-level nvCOMP APIs perform batch compression/decompression of multiple streams, they are light-weight and fully asynchronous.
-* [**High-level**](doc/highlevel_cpp_quickstart.md) is provided for ease of use —
-  metadata and chunking is handled internally by nvCOMP, this enables the easiest way to ramp up and use nvCOMP in applications, some of the high-level APIs are synchronous and for best performance/flexibility it’s recommended to use the low-level APIs.

-In nvCOMP 2.1 all compressors are available through the low-level API.
-A high-level API is provided for LZ4, Bitcomp and Cascaded.

 ## Known issues
 * Cascaded, GDeflate and Bitcomp decompressors can only operate on valid input data (data that was compressed using the same compressor).
 Other decompressors can sometimes detect errors in the compressed stream.
 However, there are no implicit checksums implemented for any of the compressors.
 For full verification of the stream, it's recommended to run checksum separately.
-* The Cascaded high-level compression API requires a large amount of temporary workspace to operate.
-The current workaround is to compress/decompress large datasets in pieces, re-using temporary workspaces for each piece.
-Alternatively, the low-level Cascaded API may be used and uses shared memory for its temp space.
 * Cascaded and Bitcomp batched decompression C APIs cannot currently accept nullptr for actual_decompressed_bytes or device_statuses values.
 * The Bitcomp low-level batched decompression function is not fully asynchronous.